IVF: Side-Effects and Risks

 9. Ovarian Hyperstimulation Syndrome

-In In-Vitro Fertilization, fertility enhancing drugs like injectable HCG (human chorionic gonadotropins) are utilized for improving the chances of ovulation.
+In IVF, fertility-enhancing drugs like injectable HCG (human chorionic gonadotropins) are utilized for improving the chances of ovulation.
 There are some IVF injections side effects.
-The Human Chorionic Gonadotropins results in swollen and painful ovaries (the ovarian hyperstimulation syndrome).
+The human chorionic gonadotropins results in swollen and painful ovaries (the ovarian hyperstimulation syndrome).
 The signs and symptoms of hyperstimulation syndrome are bloating, nausea, abdominal pain, discomfort and diarrhoea.
-The severe case of Ovarian hyperstimulation syndrome is accompanied by sudden weight gain and breath shortness.
+The severe case of ovarian hyperstimulation syndrome is accompanied by sudden weight gain and breath shortness.

 10. Complications Associated with the Egg-Retrieval Procedure

 Ovums or reproductive eggs are retrieved from the ovaries with the help of aspiration needle which can lead to bleeding, infection, or damage to the bowel, urinary bladder, or blood vessels.

 There are some IVF risks to the baby.
 Babies born by IVF procedure are more prone to developing congenital birth defects according to some experts.
 However, some experts also believe that the age of the mother is the primary risk factor related to birth defects and not the IVF procedure.